altruios/namshubettulpa/public/shorts/the-egregore-speaks.md

 "You!
 With me, if you would."
 He walked out the doors and into the fellowship hall: which the scientists had also taken over.
-Lilly glance to her pastor, who was in the midsts of a conversation between a group of those scientists regarding acoustics.
+Lilly glanced to her pastor, who was in the midsts of a conversation between a group of those scientists regarding acoustics.
 He nodded: approval that she should follow.
 She bowed in response.